-(c) Within the limits of any [public] park, it is [unlawful] a violation of these rules for any person, wherever signs are posted prohibiting the activities, to:

-- Throw, cast, catch, kick, or strike any baseball, tennis ball, football, basketball, croquet ball, or other object; - (2) Ride upon roller skates, roller blades, skate boards, scooters, wheelies, [or bicycles; or] hoverboards, segways, or other wheeled devices;

-(3) Engage in kite [flying.] flying;

-- (4) Engage in drone flying; or - (5) Ride bicycles anywhere except on designated paths or areas.

-(d) Except in park areas specifically designated for the purposes, it is unlawful for any person to:

-- Throw, cast, roll, or strike any bowling ball or golf ball; - (2) Engage in model [airplane] airplane, or drone flying; - (3) Engage in model boat sailing; - (4) Engage in model car, truck, or motorcycle driving; - (5) Discharge firearms for target practice only; - (6) Engage in archery for target practice and tournament only; [or] - (7) Launch model [rockets.] rockets; or - (8) Allow any domestic household pet to be off leash at any time.

-(e) In addition to the requirements of subsection (b), the repair or [conditioning] reconditioning of any surfboard shall be performed only by a concessionaire of the authority who has a surfboard concession.
+- (19) Access water from any backflow preventer or tamper with any backflow preventer and/or irrigation system. - (c) Within the limits of any park, it is a violation of these rules for any person, wherever signs are posted prohibiting the activities, to: - (1) Throw, cast, catch, kick, or strike any baseball, tennis ball, football, basketball, croquet ball, or other object; - (2) Ride upon roller skates, roller blades, skate boards, scooters, wheelies, hoverboards, segways, or other wheeled devices; - (3) Engage in kite flying; - (4) Engage in drone flying; or - (5) Ride bicycles anywhere except on designated paths or areas. - (d) Except in park areas specifically designated for the purposes, it is unlawful for any person to: - (1) Throw, cast, roll, or strike any bowling ball or golf ball; - (2) Engage in model airplane, or drone flying; - (3) Engage in model boat sailing; - (4) Engage in model car, truck, or motorcycle driving; - (5) Discharge firearms for target practice only; - (6) Engage in archery for target practice and tournament only; - (7) Launch model rockets; or - (8) Allow any domestic household pet to be off leash at any time. - (e) In addition to the requirements of subsection (b), the repair or reconditioning of any surfboard shall be performed only by a concessionaire of the authority who has a surfboard concession.
 The repair work shall be conducted only in an enclosed building or structure, approved by the authority, the Honolulu county department of planning and permitting, and the state department of health.
 The terms and conditions to be imposed by the authority shall include, together with the requirements necessary to safeguard the health and safety of the public, the securing of adequate insurance to protect the State from any liability resulting from the repair work.